 RESOURCES FOR A HEALTHIER PREGNANCY, BIRTH, BABY, and BEYOND.

-•From ACOG: Regular exercise during pregnancy benefits you by reducing back pain, easing constipation, may decrease your risk of gestational diabetes, preeclampsia, and cesarean delivery, promoting healthy weight gain during pregnancy, improving your overall general fitness and strengthens your heart and blood vessels, helping you to lose the baby weight after your baby is born - American Congress of Obstetricians and Gynecologists
+•Regular exercise during pregnancy reduces back pain, constipation, may decrease risk of gestational diabetes, preeclampsia, and cesarean delivery, promotes healthy weight gain during pregnancy, improves overall general fitness and strengthens the heart and blood vessels, helping you to lose the baby weight after your baby is born - American Congress of Obstetricians and Gynecologists

 •Exercise during pregnancy enhances your newborn child's brain development (Université de Montréal) "Our results show that the babies born from the mothers who were physically active have a more mature cerebral activation, suggesting that their brains developed more rapidly."

 Heavy weight training lifts that involve maximal isometric muscle contractions are thought to put too much stress on the cardiovascular and musculoskeletal system, - as well as creating too much intra-abdominal pressure that may lead to diastasis recti or pelvic floor dysfunction (incontinence/prolapse);

 Holding your breath during difficult positions during yoga or while weight training.
 If you are ever not breathing during any exercise this is a clear indication you are over-exerting yourself and you need to stop immediately;